Veselin-Stoilov/softuni-js-fundamentals/README.md

 # softuni-js-fundamentals
-This repo jolds basic projects of JS fundamentals
+This repo holds basic projects of JS fundamentals